stierma1/super-unify/README.md

 # super-unify
-Recursively unify against a json object.
+Recursively unify and pattern match against a json object.
 Based on junify.

 ## install